 Using probiotics is a simple way to repopulate your intestinal flora with healthy strains that outcompete pathogenic bacteria and yeasts.

 These bad bacteria, and yeasts like candida, can cause far more serious health problems in the long term than just flatulence so it’s very important to keep your intestinal environment in balance.

-While these gas causing vegetables are frequently behind flatulence problems, there are other potential causes such as high fructose fruits, wheat and other grain products and especially the lactose in milk and a surprisingly long list of other foods.
+While these gas causing vegetables are frequently behind flatulence problems, there are other potential causes such as certain fruits that can cause gas, wheat and other grain products, poor protein digestion and especially the lactose in milk and a surprisingly long list of other foods.

 You can find my favorite flatulence remedies here but I be interested to read about what works for you personally.